Holic75/Baldurs-gate-dnd-3.5/README.md

 ### BARBARIAN
 CLASS FEATURES:
-– May not wear armor heavier than splint mail.
+– May not wear armor heavier than splint mail and use large shield.
 – May only get 1 star with any weapon class.
 – Moves 2 points faster than other characters.
 – Immune to sneak attack.
 – Gets one bonus feat at level 5, 10, 15, 20, 22, 28.
 – May use the Rage ability once per day.
 Gains one use at level 1, then at level 4 and an additional use every 4 levels thereafter.
 ```
-RAGE: The enraged status lasts for 10 rounds and provides a +4 bonus to Strength and Constitution, a -2 penalty to Armor Class and a +2 bonus to Saving Throws vs. Spell, as well as immunity to all charm, hold, fear, maze, stun, sleep, confusion, and level drain spells.
+RAGE: The character is enraged  which grants <PRO_HIMHER> a +4 bonus to Strength and Constitution, a -2 penalty to Armor Class, and a +2 bonus to Saving Throws vs. Spell, as well as immunity to all charm, hold, fear, maze, stun, sleep, confusion, and level drain spells.
+The enraged state lasts 3 rounds + 1 round per 2 points of newly modified Constitution above 10.
 At the end of the rage, the character loses the rage modifiers and becomes fatigued (-2 penalty to Strength, -2 penalty to Dexterity) for the duration of 5 rounds.
 ```
 – 7th level: Gains 5% resistance to crushing, slashing, piercing, and missile damage.
 An additional 5% is gained every 3 levels thereafter.